tankado55/big_data_assignment1/pitch.md

 The following is an example architecture for a company that needs to show their Balance Sheet of the last six months.

 # Pillar 1: Being the framework for satisfying requirements
 To not have impact on the OneStream performance, an Historical Data DB is built to store data extracted from the stream.
+Only the needed data are extracted from the stream and elaborated as IntercompanyData objects, to satisfy the requirenments and guarantee efficiency.
 In this way our front-end module is able to retrieve the necessary data in an efficient way.

 Our Historical DB is sufficently large to store 6 months old data.
-At the end of the month, analytics are created and datas older than 6 months are deleted from the DB.
+At the end of the month, analytics are created and data older than 6 months are deleted from the DB.
 This is done because only datas from six months are required.

 # Pillar 2: Being the technical basis for design
 Our Architecture is composed of abstract classes that explicit the interactions betweeen the OneStream component, the Historical DB and the front-end client.

-BatchSQLExtractor: Class used to get the stream of new data from OneStrem and aggregate it to put them in the Historical DB.
+BatchSQLExtractor: Class used to get the stream of new data from OneStrem (EXTRACT) and aggregate (TRANSFORM) it to put them in the Historical DB (LOAD).

-AnalyticsProducer: Class used to produce analytics from datas kept in the Historical DB.
+AnalyticsProducer: Class used to produce analytics from data retrieved from the Historical DB.
+It will be used from public APIs in order to provide analytics to external applications.
+These application will be in charge of drawing the data in charts, ecc.

 DataVisualizer: